fsd16/One_Gui_To_Rule_Them_All/README.md

     one_gui
 <br />
-Alternatively, if you want to make your own changes you can clone the repository:
+Alternatively, if you want to make your own changes, clone the repository:

     git clone https://github.com/fsd16/One_Gui_To_Rule_Them_All.git

-Install dependecies:
+Install as an editable package:

-    pip install -r requirements.txt
+    pip install --editable .

-And run app.py

-    python src/one_gui/app.py